Put down your margarita and give these Key Lime Caipirinhas a chance. After much tweaking, Brazil’s national cocktail

-I made my first batch of cocktails and my husband and I took one sip and gagged.
+I made my first batch of cocktails and I took one sip and gagged.
 They were so awful.
 So strong.
 So bitter.
 Not sweet enough.
 Not limey enough.
-We were so disappointed.
+I was so disappointed.
 They tasted nothing like what we were being served in restaurants.
-I literally spent the next month trying to vary the recipe to even come close to what we were used to drinking.
+I literally spent the next month trying to vary the recipe to even come close to what I was used to drinking.
 Couldn’t do it.

-I tried using Sprite as a sweetner (which I despise).
+I tried using Sprite as a sweetener (which I despise).
 I tried making a simple syrup.
 I tried varying amounts of every ingredient and they were just never quite right.
 I almost gave up.
 It was odd that such a simple drink, with simple ingredients was so out of reach.

 One weekend I had intended to make key lime cupcakes and never got around to it, leaving me with a bag of key limes.
 In a last ditch effort I decided to use them in place of regular lime juice for a Caipirinha and instead of regular sugar, I gave agave a try.

 BINGO.
 BINGO.
 BINGO.
 Not only did this drink taste amazing, it tasted better than any Caipirinha we have ever had at a restaurant.
 The key lime juice gave them a nuance I had not expected and the agave was the right sweetness.
 Perfect and refreshing.
 And if I don’t have key limes, I don’t even bother to make them anymore.
 What a difference they make.

 And just for fun, I tried using different variances of agave; light, amber and raw.
 The amber provided the fuller, rich flavor, which was needed to perfect this drink.
 Cachaça is sensorially complex and in my opinion the key lime juice and agave rounded out the flavor nicely.

 Save this recipe for later, PIN IT HERE.